Future floods will be in mind as California town rebuilds

 Also looming are questions about how to protect the town against future disaster.
 Is it time to install culverts and storm drains to siphon floods like other Southern California cities have built?
 Or to require that properties capture storm water for future use rather than let it cascade to the Pacific Ocean?

-"Unfortunately, it takes a tragedy like this to have an opportunity to" harden a place against the next disaster, said Sheldon Yellen, CEO of disaster recovery firm Belfor Property Restoration.
+"Unfortunately, it takes a tragedy like this to have an opportunity," said Sheldon Yellen, CEO of disaster recovery firm Belfor Property Restoration.
 "You can pretty well bet that they will all be looking at every way possible."

 Continue Reading Below